LaviJ/PyBer_Analysis/README.md

 # 1. PyBer Analysis
 ## The purpose of the PyBer analysis :
 This analysis is for a Pyber which is a python based ride sharing app.
 We are preparing visualizations from a large csv file.
 We will be exploring different charts in order to find the best chart for this analysis.
-Also derive the linear regression equations for from the data.

 As it is such a large dataset(from two large csv files which have the city data and the ride data) , we came up with the following list of steps and deliverables:
 •	Import your data into a Pandas DataFrame.
 •	Merge your DataFrames.